 MI has flexible payment terms.
 There are a number of ways you can pay your MI premiums.
 Essent offers borrower-paid MI (BPMI) standard and deferred monthly plans, as well as a single-premium option.
 Lender-paid MI (LPMI) plans are also available.
 Read our PMI Q&As to learn more.

 MI can be removed.
 Unlike FHA, you can ask your loan servicer to cancel your BPMI when you reach 20% equity in your home; BPMI automatically cancels when your equity reaches 22%.
 Removing BPMI can reduce your monthly mortgage payment or result in partial refund of your MI premiums, depending on the premium plan you selected.
-Read Removing PMI to learn more.
+Read How To Remove PMI to learn more.

 MI is tax deductible.
-Congress has extended the tax deduction for MI through 2016.
-(They have not yet made a decision on whether MI tax deductibility will continue for 2017.)
+Congress has extended the tax deduction for MI through 2017.
 You may qualify to deduct your MI premiums on your federal income taxes.
 Read our PMI Tax Deductibility Q&As to learn more.